eea/eea.docker.scp-server/README.md

 Restricted SSH server which allows SCP / SFTP access only.
 This image is meant to be used together with the httpd:2.4 image

+The purpose of this image is to make a constellation of a website with a way to update the content using SCP or SFTP.

 Running
 -------

+It is easiest if you use docker-compose.
+Then you can specify the authorized SSH keys in a block declaration:

+docker-compose.yml file:
 ```
 scpserver:
   image: eeacms/scp-server